 The time has come for such a smart approach to e-books.
 Pew research recently found that 21 percent of American had read an e-book and that e-readers were consuming an average of eight books more per year than those who stuck with conventional books.

-While a gamble, I believe that Legimi may have struck gold.
+While a gamble, I believe that Legimi has promise.
 If its instincts are correct and the system works, it will indeed become the Spotify of the e-book world.

 The Chevrolet campaign that creams my corn Tom Dougherty, CEO - Stealing Share 16 January 2017 Why?
 Because it's all a big lie.
 The current ad campaign that drives me the battiest is the Chevrolet series, touting the awards they’ve all won.
 Especially those endowed by...